codingcat0405/ghost-drive-be/README.md

 3. **Send encrypted key**: Only the encrypted AES key is sent to the backend
 4. **Store encrypted key**: Backend saves the encrypted AES key in the database
 5. **File encryption**: User encrypts their file with the plain AES key (stored locally)
-6. **Upload encrypted file**: Encrypted file is uploaded to MinIO storage
+6. **Upload encrypted file**: Encrypted file is uploaded to user's dedicated MinIO bucket

 #### File Download (Decryption)